How do you avoid the sweet temptation to go for a nap?

 What is sugar doing to us?

+Before we discuss how we can stop or prevent sugar cravings, let’s talk about the benefits of sugar.
 Refined sugar and excessive amounts of other sugars (more on that later…) spike the body’s blood glucose level, causing the pancreas to release insulin in an attempt to control those levels.

 It just makes your blood sugar levels drop, and this my friend is what’s making you feel high with energy